monkstone/monkstone.github.com/_posts/2018-03-06-LibraryProxy.md

 categories: jruby_art update
 keywords: ruby-processing, JRubyArt, squarism, observable
 ---
-### A ruby-processing sketch by Squarism translated JRubyArt
+### A ruby-processing sketch by Squarism translated to JRubyArt

 In this [JRubyArt][jruby_art] sketch after an original ruby-processing by [Chris Dillon][squarism] we create a local ruby library, and make use of `LibraryProxy` to access the draw loop from our custom classes.
 The sketch:-